ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/major-leaks-2.jpg" style="max-height:30vh; width:auto;"/>

-After this deduction, we know `1` must be in the fifth position, since it's the only viable option.
+After this deduction, we know `1` must be in the fifth position since it's the only viable option.
 This allows us to remove it from the list of possibilities for the third position.